Govt gives stranded foreigners exemption from lockdown

 The home ministry said it has been brought to its notice that a number of foreign nationals are stranded in different parts of the country due to the lockdown measures.
 Some foreign countries have approached the government for evacuation of their nationals.

-In case of symptomatic persons, the future course of treatment would be followed, as per the standard health protocol, the home ministry said..
+In case of symptomatic persons, the future course of treatment would be followed, as per the standard health protocol, the home ministry said.
+It said local transportation arrangements from the place of stay of the foreign nationals to the point of embarkation would be arranged by the local embassy/consulate of the respective foreign government.

+The transit pass for movement of the vehicle deployed for the foreign nationals would be issued by the government of the state/ union territory where the foreign nationals are staying.
+The transit pass, as issued above, would be honoured/ allowed by the authorities of the state/union territories along the transit route.

+The ministry also issued a Standard Operating Procedures (SOP) for the release of quarantined persons after expiry of quarantine period and tested COVID-19 negative.
+With a view to preventing spread of COVID-19 and as a measure of abundant precaution, persons returning from foreign locations after February 15 had been quarantined in government/ government-arranged facilities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)